2017 Vecino Vineyard Rosé of Pinot Noir

 There is nothing we like better than crisp, pretty rosé in our glass.
 While the prevailing spirit of rosé is one of joyousness and frivolity, we take the task of creating it very seriously.
 It receives the same intense focus as our most expensive single vineyard Pinots, but the end result is all sunshine day dream.
 I guess you could say we take our fun seriously!

-Our newest iteration comes from the same biodynamically farmed Pinot Noir vineyard from which our rosé has hailed in the past.
+Our newest iteration comes from the same eco-friendly Pinot Noir vineyard from which our rosé has hailed in the past.
 For the first time however, we labeled it as a vineyard designate from the Vecino Vineyard.
 It is a wine of place that possesses unique characteristics, reflecting its specific terroir in the northern end of the Potter Valley.